 The physical part stays exactly the same.
 That doesn’t change.

-What is Included in Everest Base Camp Trek Packages in Nepal
+What is Included in Everest Base Camp Hike in Nepal

 - Lukla flight is included in some packages, but not in all.
 This needs to be checked before booking because it changes the total Everest Base Camp trek cost